What is Mohs Surgery?

 "A good friend recommended Dr. Renee Snyder to me.
 My experience with both Dr. Snyder and her staff were all positive.
 She discovered a basal cell carcinoma which was removed by her associate, Dr. Nikki Dietert, only a few days after the pathology results.
 Both doctors were attentive, friendly, effective and responsive to my questions."- Anonymous / Healthgrades / May 11, 2019

 "Great practice!
 Everyone had good service from the check in and check out process to the assistant helping and Dr. Snyder.
 Dr. Snyder was thorough and straight to the point and I recommend coming to this practice!
 I was nervous about this appointment because of a bad experience at my previous dermatologist, but I felt welcomed and comfortable here."- M.G. / Yelp / May 08, 2019

 "Very thorough and straight to the point.
 I did not feel like she was just trying to get money out of me and her practice made me feel very comfortable, I definitely recommend her!"- M.G. / Yelp / May 08, 2019

 What to Expect

-Mohs surgery is performed on-site at our office in Round Rock, Texas.
+Mohs surgery is performed on-site at our office in Round Rock, TX.
 As the process is detailed, there is some waiting time on the day of surgery in between skin cancer removal while the tissue is processed for microscopic examination.
-The length of wait time depends on the number of layers required to completely remove the cancer.
+The length of wait time depends on the number of layers required to completely remove cancer.
 On average, one to three rounds of removal are typically required, with each round taking approximately one hour of wait time.

 The wound will then be repaired with sutures or may be allowed to heal without sutures.
 If a Plastic surgeon is consulted, they will repair the wound after the Mohs process is complete.